mongodb/mongodb-kubernetes/docs/dev/publishing-to-marketplaces.md

 Metadata](https://connect.redhat.com/project/850021/operator-metadata)
 section in RedHat connect.

-The process of verification can take between 30 minutes and 5 hours.
+The process of verification can take between 30 minutes and 2 hours.
+If after one retry it still fails, contact RedHat through https://connect.redhat.com/support/technology-partner/, the previous support email was connect-tech@redhat.com.

+We keep the zip file checked into our repository so that we can send it to RedHat for Operator certification.

 # RedHat Community Operators